 Lindsay provides high level counsel to the firm’s healthcare clients on a wide range of healthcare transactional, regulatory and managed care matters.
 Her vast experience in public health expands her scope in delivering the best results to her clients.
 She is well-versed and skilled in healthcare licensure, healthcare fraud, waste and abuse, and healthcare compliance matters.
+She also serves as an extension of her provider clients’ revenue cycle department, maximizing recovery of underpaid and denied healthcare claims.
+She utilizes her legal expertise, healthcare claims knowledge and industry contacts to resolve complex claims denials, underpayment trends, plan audits and recoupment activity.
 Lindsay actively turns her clients’ concerns and obstacles into resolved legal issues.

 I believe that one of the most important traits of effective legal counsel is commitment to clients and work product.
 We consistently aim to exceed client expectations by providing timely, dependable work.

 In her free time, Lindsay enjoys spending time outdoors, swimming and fishing.

 - University of Maryland School of Law, J.D.